 Indecision wrenched my head away from the camera, and I looked over the lens at the approaching animal.
 Anything I did would alert him to my presence, and the chance to capture that unperturbed natural image of him would be gone.

 I had no choice.
 I stepped off the path in a slick movement and stopped him in his tracks.
 His glare bored into me, and calmness turned to anxiety.
 His head lowered as he sniffed the ground, picking up my scent and I panicked that the tripod resembled the inverted antlers of slain opponents long gone.
 I caught my breath again as he lifted his head, sniffing the air again.
 The rapier-like branch of horns silhouetted against the white mist.

-Long seconds passed and he continued his approach.
+Long seconds passed, and he continued his approach.
 He threw his head back and roared in my direction, enquiring my reply.
 I could barely breathe as he stopped just meters from me.

 He chased his vanquished opponent for a few more strides before pulling up, knowing that he had to conserve his energy – the young stag would be back in a few days.
 The vanquished would become the challenger again, just as he had done.
-He was now master of the stand, the king of the harem.
+He was the master of the stand, the king of the harem.